Ghiftee/oop-school-library/README.md

 ### Milestone 1:

-- Create Person class
+- Create person class
-- Create Student class that is a subclass of Person class
+- Create student class that is a subclass of person class
-- Create Teacher class that is a subclass of Person class
+- Create teacher class that is a subclass of person class

+### Milestone 2:

+- Create corrector class
+- Set instance of corrector in person on initialization
+- Add new method to person that validates name

 ## Built With